NVlabs/stylegan3/README.md

   * **Add `--center-crop-tall`**: add vertical black bars to the sides instead, in the same vein as the horizontal bars in `--center-crop-wide`.
   * Grayscale images in the dataset are converted to `RGB`
-    * If you want to turn this off, remove the
+    * If you want to turn this off, remove the respective line in `dataset_tool.py`, e.g., if your dataset is made of images in a folder, then the function to be used is
+    `open_image_folder` in `dataset_tool.py`, and the line to be removed is `img = img.convert('RGB')` in the `iterate_images` inner function.
+  * The dataset can be forced to be of a specific number of channels, that is, grayscale, RGB or RGBA.
+    * To use this, set `--force-channels=1` for grayscale, `--force-channels=3` for RGB, and `--force-channels=4` for RGBA.
   * If the dataset tool encounters an error, print it along the offending image, but continue with the rest of the dataset ([PR #39](https://github.com/NVlabs/stylegan3/pull/39) from [Andreas Jansson](https://github.com/andreasjansson)).
   * ***TODO:*** Add multi-crop, as used in [Earth View](https://github.com/PDillis/earthview#multi-crop---data_augmentpy).